RedPillAnalytics/checkmate-examples-archive/obi/README.md

 To see all tasks and more detail, run gradlew tasks --all

 To see more detail about a task, run gradlew help --task <task>

+BUILD SUCCESSFUL in 6s
 ```

-Checkmate for OBI enables the following Task Groups:
+You can scroll through all the tasks to get an idea of the completeness of what Checkmate handles.
+We'll discuss many of these tasks in detail, but at a high level, Checkmate for OBI enables the following [task groups](https://docs.gradle.org/current/dsl/org.gradle.api.Task.html#org.gradle.api.Task:group):

-* **Checkmate Distribution**: Management of *artifacts* of OBIEE content: *distribution files* and *BAR* files.
-Distribution files are the ZIP artifacts of OBIEE content that Checkmate generates.
-Depending on the workflow, a distribution contains a binary metadata repository, the full catalog, an archive represenetation of the `/Shared` folders of the catalog, incremental patches for both the repository and the catalog, and the results files from any regression tests run while building the artifact.
-We'll dive more into distirubtion files later on.
-BAR files are zip files that were introduced in OBIEE 12c.
+* **Checkmate Distribution**: Management of *artifacts* of OBIEE content: *distribution* files and *BAR* files.
+Distribution files are ZIP artifacts that Checkmate has been generating since back in the OBIEE 11g days.
+Depending on the workflow, a distribution artifact can contain any of the following: a binary metadata repository, the full web catalog, a catalog archive of the `/Shared` folders of the web catalog, incremental patches for both the metadata repository and the web catalog, and the results files from any tests run while building the artifact.
+We'll discuss distribution files, and the testing framework, later on.
+BAR files are ZIP files that were introduced in OBIEE 12c as well as tooling for importing and exporting them from OBI instances.
 * **Checkmate Export**: Tasks that facilitate exporting content from an OBIEE instance into the build directory and eventually into source control.
+Although exports into source control can be run from the backend, this is usually part of the developer experience managed by [Checkmate Studio](https://github.com/RedPillAnalytics/checkmate-examples#checkmate-studio-18x).
 * **Checkmate Import**: Tasks that facilitate importing content into an OBIEE instance from source control, or from artifacts downloaded from Maven.
+Although imports from source control can be run from the backend, this is usually part of the developer experience managed by [Checkmate Studio](https://github.com/RedPillAnalytics/checkmate-examples#checkmate-studio-18x).
 * **Checkmate SCM**: Tasks for integrating 'checkout' and 'commit' workflows with [Git](https://git-scm.com).
 These tasks are for very complex workflows, and are generally unnecessary when using standard CI/CD processes.
 * **Checkmate Services**: The `metadataReload` task, which executes *Reload Files and Metadata* in OBIEE.
-* **Checkmate Testing**: Tasks for regression testing OBIEE.
+* **Checkmate Testing**: Tasks for executing and reporting on unit and regression tests.

 The Maven Publish plugin enables the following Task Groups:
 * **Publishing**: Publishing content to Maven repositories.